-What Is Google PageRank and How Is It Earned and Transferred?
+What Is Google PageRank, How Is It Earned & Does It Matter in 2016?

-When a user types in a search query, the search engine’s number one goal is to return results that are high-quality, relevant, and able to best give them what they want.
-One of the 200+ factors Google takes into consideration to determine which web pages best fit the bill is PageRank.
+When a user enters a search query, the search engine’s number one goal is to return results that are high-quality, relevant and able to best give them what they want.
+One of the 200+ factors Google takes into consideration to determine which webpages best fit the bill is PageRank.

-Every website is given a Google PageRank score between 0 and 10 on an exponential scale.
-The handful of PageRank 10 domains, including USA.gov, Twitter.com and Adobe Reader Download, have the highest volume of inbound links of any sites on the web.
-The top sites set the bar, so to speak, and the 10-point scale plummets exponentially down from there.
-Google.com and Facebook.com are PR 9.
-PageRank 5 websites have a good number of inbound links, PR 3 and 4 sites have a fair amount, and brand new websites without any inbound links pointing to them start at PageRank 0.
+PageRank 5 websites have a good number of inbound links, PR 3 and PR 4 sites have a fair amount, and brand new websites without any inbound links pointing to them start at PageRank 0.

 Since PageRank is only one factor in the Google ranking algorithm, it’s important to remember that a high PageRank does not guarantee high rankings — but it can significantly help.

 When a website links to your site, or when you link internally from one of your pages to another, the link passes PageRank points.
-This passing of PageRank points is also commonly called “link juice” transfer.
+This passing of PageRank points is also commonly called “link juice” or “link equity” transfer.

-The amount of link juice passed depends on two things: the number of PageRank points of the web page housing the link, and the total number of links on the web page that are passing PageRank.
+The amount of link juice passed depends on two things: the number of PageRank points of the webpage housing the link, and the total number of links on the webpage that are passing PageRank.
 It’s worth noting here that while Google will give every website a public-facing PageRank score that is between 1 and 10, the “points” each page accumulates from the link juice passed by high-value inbound links can — and do — significantly surpass ten.
-For instance, web pages on the most powerful and significant websites can pass link juice points in the hundreds or thousands.
-To keep the rating system concise Google uses a lot of math (ask me in the comments if you want to hear about it) to correlate very large (and very small) PageRank values with a neat and clean 1–10 rating scale.
+For instance, webpages on the most powerful and significant websites can pass link juice points in the hundreds or thousands.
+To keep the rating system concise, Google uses a lot of math to correlate very large (and very small) PageRank values with a neat and clean 0 to 10 rating scale.